saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 With the improved configurability, it's now possible to manually specify a time for the sleeps, which depends on the timestamp granularity of the tested file system.
 This greatly improves the speed, but this isn't the only slowness factor.
+As explained earlier, the calls to external programs do have a high cost.

 | Test suite | Time |
 |------------|------|